elegantchaos/Builder/README.md

 ### Integration

-As mentioned above, this is a prototype, so for ease of development I made it a standalone tool rather than trying to modify SwiftPM itself.
+This is a prototype, so for ease of development I made it a standalone tool rather than trying to modify SwiftPM itself.

-In theory though it would be integrated into the `swift` command.
-It could possibly even replace the existing `swift-build` tool (with that being renamed to something else so that this tool could use it).
+In theory though it could be integrated into the `swift` command.

+It could replace the existing `swift-build` tool (with that being renamed to something else so that this tool could use it).
 Invoking `swift build` would then run this tool (if no Configuration target was present in the manifest, we could fall back to the previous `swift build` behaviour).

+Clearly this would have performance implications.

 ### Package.swift